Artane Tablets is a brand of medicine containing the active ingredient benzhexol hydrochloride.

 The starting dose is usually 1mg on the first day.
 The dose may then be increased by 2 mg at a time every three to five days until a total dose of 6 to 10 mg is taken daily.

 Some people may need to take a daily dose of 12 to 15 mg.

 If you are taking ARTANE for tremor or shaking caused by other medicines, the usual daily dose is between 5 and 15 mg.

 How to take it

 Swallow ARTANE with a glass of water.

 When to take it

 ARTANE may be taken with or without food.
 ARTANE makes some people feel very thirsty.
-How you react to ARTANE will determine if it is better for you to take ARTANE before or after meals.
+How you react will determine if it is better for you to take ARTANE before or after meals.